escherpad/luna/README.md

 ## Plans next

+Personally I think documentation is most important part of a library, and for making everyone's life easier.
+Bad documentation waste people's time.

+If you would like to help, besides code you can create even larger impact by writing up examples.
+Redux (and luna) is a simple idea.
+Let's make it easier for people to understand the concept and start doing things that they set-out to do asap.

+### Todo List

 - [] use immutable in the test instead.
 Current form is too sloppy!
 - [] more testing cases with complicated stores
 - better store life-cycle support